France on alert for snowfall, Eiffel Tower closes

 Meteo France has issued an orange alert — the second-highest warning level — for snow and ice.

-In Paris, about five centimeters of snow fell on Tuesday and the Eiffel tower has been shut down as a precautionary measure.
+In Paris, about five centimeters (two inches) of snow fell on Tuesday and the Eiffel Tower has been closed as a precautionary measure.
 A major road in the Paris region, where 2,000 drivers were trapped for a night in February last year, was closed to traffic in the morning.
+The road reopened in the afternoon, but truck traffic will be banned on the route from 9 p.m.
+(2000 GMT; 3 p.m.
+EST).

 Most Read Nation & World Stories